socadk/design-practice-repository/artifact-templates/DPR-UseCase.md

 * *Postconditions* to indicate changes in the system after the use case was executed.
 * *Alternatives* in the flow of interactions, e.g. to handle errors or special cases.

-Most templates are variations of the fully-dressed template described in @Cockburn:2001 (can also be found on [Wikipedia](https://en.wikipedia.org/wiki/Use_case#Fully_dressed)).
-One example of a brief notation can be found in the [Context Mapper DSL](https://contextmapper.org/docs/user-requirements/).
+Most templates are variations of the fully-dressed template described in @Cockburn:2001 (also available on [Wikipedia](https://en.wikipedia.org/wiki/Use_case#Fully_dressed)).
+One example of a brief notation is shown in the [Context Mapper DSL](https://contextmapper.org/docs/user-requirements/).

 Here is an example template: